nymea/nymea-wiki/Raspberry-Pi.md

     $ sudo mkfs.vfat /dev/sdb1

 #### ...using MacOS
-> Comming soon...
+> Coming soon...

 #### ...using Windows
-> Comming soon...
+> Coming soon...

 ### 2. Copy files to SD card

 This step should be clear for Windows and MacOS users.
 Just download the latest [guh-netinstall-v0.X.X.zip](http://www.guh.guru:8080/job/build-installer/lastSuccessfulBuild/artifact/guh-netinstall-v0.1.5.zip) and unzip the file to the new 64 MB partition.

-Also Linux users can do that with the mouse, but for the completeness here are the concole instructions:
+Also Linux users can do that with the mouse, but for the completeness here are the console instructions:

-mount the SD card:
+Mount the SD card:

     $ sudo mkdir /mnt/raspberry-boot/
     $ sudo mount -t vfat /dev/sdb1 /mnt/raspberry-boot/
     $ cd /mnt/raspberry-boot/

-download the latest latest [guh-netinstall-v0.X.X.zip](http://www.guh.guru:8080/job/build-installer/lastSuccessfulBuild/artifact/guh-netinstall-v0.1.5.zip) file:
+Download the latest latest [guh-netinstall-v0.X.X.zip](http://www.guh.guru:8080/job/build-installer/lastSuccessfulBuild/artifact/guh-netinstall-v0.1.5.zip) file:

     $ sudo wget http://www.guh.guru:8080/job/build-installer/lastSuccessfulBuild/artifact/guh-netinstall-v0.1.5.zip

-unzip the file:
+Unzip the file:

     $ sudo unzip guh-netinstall-v0.1.5.zip

-delete the zip file:
+Delete the zip file:

     $ sudo rm guh-netinstall-v0.1.5.zip

-umount the partition:
+Umount the partition:

     $ cd ../
     $ sudo umount /dev/sdb1